Disappeared: historical figures who vanished

 While this may seem like a good solution to problems like, say, a disagreement over who won a certain US election, the practical ramifications of a high-profile disappearance can be devastating.

-When cultures and nations suddenly lose their leaders without closure it destablises the succession process, plunging them into a sort of cultural and political limbo that is difficult to emerge from.
+When cultures and nations suddenly lose their leaders without closure it destablises the succession process, creating a sort of cultural and political limbo that can be difficult to emerge from.

 It is similar when figures who should have been brought to justice were not, because the world seemingly opened up and swallowed them.